Thinkwise/docs/docs/sf/guidelines_sql.md

 ### Guidelines

 1. Place function calls on a single line, unless the line is too long.
-Then place the parameters on a new line, indented with a multiple of 4 spaces.
+1. Indent the parameters relative to the function name, using a multiple of 4 spaces.
-1. Align the opening and closing parentheses
+1. Left align the closing parentheses with the function name.

-### Example FUNCTION with few parameters
+### Example FUNCTION

 ```sql
 select